PART TIME ADVISER

 - Perform other duties as may be assigned by the CAO

-- Encourage enrollment in additional math classes, where appropriate
+- Encourage enrollment in additional music or art classes, where appropriate

 - Increase the percentage of students who persist between semesters and are retained from year to year